Minnesota Construction Accident Attorneys

 The construction industry is one of Minnesota’s largest employers.
 Thousands of workers across the state are employed as laborers, electricians, masons, carpenters, engineers, and more.
 The hard work of Minnesota construction workers makes new development, economic growth, and infrastructure renewal possible.
 But the construction industry is one of the most dangerous for workers, and on-the-job accidents happen on a far too regular basis.

-Jobsite injuries can result in lost wages, costly medical bills, permanent disabilities, and even death.
+Job site injuries can result in lost wages, costly medical bills, permanent disabilities, and even death.
 But if you or your loved one were injured while working construction, you have rights.
-At Fields Law Firm, our attorneys are dedicated to securing the best possible outcome for our clients.
+At Fields Law Firm, our work injury attorneys are dedicated to securing the best possible outcome for our clients.
 Call us at 1-888-343-5375 or fill out our free form to Get Fields!

 Benefits Available to Injured Construction Workers